noiz-x/text-2-wtfgpt/README.md

 # Text-to-WTFGPT

-Text-to-WTFGPT is a Python-based project that generates conversational videos with text, images, and audio.
-It uses tools like PIL, MoviePy, and Kokoro TTS to create engaging and dynamic content.
+Text-to-WTFGPT is a Python-based project that generates conversational videos by combining text, images, and audio.
+It leverages powerful tools like PIL, MoviePy, and Kokoro TTS to create engaging, dynamic content.

 ## Features
-- **Generate Images**: Converts conversation text into styled images.
+- **Generate Images**: Convert conversation text into stylized images.
-- **Create Videos**: Combines generated images into a video.
+- **Create Videos**: Seamlessly combine generated images into a flowing video.
-- **Add Audio**: Integrates text-to-speech audio for each message.
+- **Add Audio**: Integrate text-to-speech audio for each message along with sound effects.
-- **Dynamic Roles**: Supports multiple user roles with customizable profiles.
+- **Dynamic Roles**: Support multiple user roles with customizable profiles.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 To verify your setup:

-1. Check Python version:
+1. Check your Python version:
   ```bash
   python --version
   ```
-2. Check pip version:
+2. Check your pip version:
   ```bash
   pip --version
   ```
-3. Verify ffmpeg installation:
+3. Verify your ffmpeg installation:
   ```bash
   ffmpeg -version
   ```

 - Python 3.12
 - pip (Python package manager)
 - ffmpeg (for video processing)